• Skip to primary navigation

 Fix: Black Desktop Background on Windows Computer

-Hence, it can be quite annoying to suddenly find your computer displaying a Dark or Black Desktop Background, instead of displaying its usual colourful background.
+It can be quite surprising and concerning to suddenly find the computer displaying a Dark or Black Desktop Background, instead of displaying its usual colorful Windows background.

-In general, the problem of a Windows computer displaying a black desktop background image is known to occur while users were trying to Change the Desktop Background image or trying to switch the Desktop Background to Slideshow Mode.
+In most cases, this problem is known to occur while users are trying to Change the Desktop Background image or trying to switch the Desktop Background type from Picture to Slideshow or Solid color.

 Advertisement

-1. Go to Settings > Ease of Access > click on Other Options in the left-pane.
-In the right-pane, make sure that Show Windows Background option is enabled.
+1. Go to Settings > Ease of Access > Other Options (left-pane) > Enable Show Windows Background option in the right-pane.

 Enable Show Windows Background Option in Windows 10 Settings